caffeinemonster/LinkStats/README.md

 -Treeview display of links/domain/stats
 -And many more

-supports 300+ support file extension types by default also every country code top level domain and all top level domains
+supports 1000+ file extension types by default also every country code top level domain and all top level domains

 suggesting some more features?